Understand Your Risk for PAD

 Medical History

-Patients with a medical history or family history of vascular disease, heart attack, or stroke have a higher risk of developing peripheral arterial disease.
+Patients with a medical history or family history of vascular disease, heart attack, or stroke have a higher risk of developing peripheral artery disease.
 If you have a history of heart disease, you have a one in three chance of getting PAD in your legs.
 It’s important to be aware of your family’s past medical history and your own to see if you are at risk for the disease.

 Kidney Disease

 Certain studies show patients with chronic kidney disease have a higher risk of developing PAD.
-Patients with chronic kidney disease have similar risk factors to peripheral arterial disease, including smoking, diabetes, high blood pressure, and high cholesterol, which makes it easier to develop PAD at the same time.
+Patients with chronic kidney disease have similar risk factors to peripheral artery disease, including smoking, diabetes, high blood pressure, and high cholesterol, which makes it easier to develop PAD at the same time.
 Chronic kidney disease also imposes additional risk factors that can lead to PAD, including hypoalbuminemia and chronic inflammation.

 Obesity

 Your risk for developing PAD is significantly higher if you are obese (a body mass index over 30).
-According to The Journal of the American Heart Association, people who are obese are 1.5 times more likely to develop peripheral arterial disease.
+According to The Journal of the American Heart Association, people who are obese are 1.5 times more likely to develop peripheral artery disease.
 Additionally, obese patients are 3-5 times more likely to advance to critical limb ischemia (CLI), which is one of the most severe stages of PAD that can cause leg pain even while you rest.

 Race

-Race is a strong risk factor for peripheral arterial disease.
+Race is a strong risk factor for peripheral artery disease.
 African Americans are twice as likely to have PAD than Caucasians, Asian Americans, or Hispanics for any given age over 40 years old.
 Not only are African Americans more likely to develop PAD than other racial groups, but they also tend to present with more severe symptoms and stages of the disease and are more likely to suffer worse outcomes from the disease.

 Who Has the Highest Risk of Developing PAD?

 Smokers have up to four times a greater risk of having PAD.
-Smoking is one of the most significant risk factors for peripheral arterial disease due to tobacco-containing chemicals that cause inflammation and the blood vessels to narrow.
+Smoking is one of the most significant risk factors for peripheral artery disease due to tobacco-containing chemicals that cause inflammation and the blood vessels to narrow.
 However, below is a list of other patient groups that have the most significant risk of developing the disease.

 - Smokers